-Residential customer means a customer who receives a domestic/residential tariff for the electricity that is supplied to them.
+Residential customer means a customer who receives a domestic/residential tariff for the electricity that is supplied to them, or who is otherwise identified as consuming electricity for domestic/residential purposes.

-21 Refer to the definition of "metropolitan area".
+17 Refer to the definition of "metropolitan area".

 Distribution Losses (%) is calculated as: